How to Organise Package Tours

 Adventure tours are designed to allow the consumer to participate in their area of interest for the length of the tour and more experience based.
-They generally are physical and require a certain level of fitness, however, can sometimes be modified to meet your needs depending on the other travellers.
+They generally are physical and require a certain level of fitness, however, can sometimes be modified to meet your needs depending on the other travelers.
 Some examples of this tour type include diving, rock or mountain climbing, horse riding, skiing or cycling.

 City/regional tours normally last for one full day or less.
 They follow a fixed itinerary and will visit areas of interest in a specific place, whether that is historic, religious or cultural, refreshments or meals are often included.

-Fully escorted tours are often a good idea for solo travellers and especially women travelling alone.
+Fully escorted tours are often a good idea for solo travelers and especially women travelling alone.
 This type of tour offers a sense of security or overcomes language and cultural barriers.
 Also, these types of tours are often somewhat educational, the escort providing local, historical and cultural knowledge or insight gives the consumer are more worthwhile experience and understanding of the country (place) visited.

 Get qualified in Tourism.
 Click Here

 From both a travel agent’s and a consumer’s perspective, package tours provide a number of advantages, which often outweigh the disadvantages.